 Belmont World Film's Annual Family Festival—Studio Cinema, Belmont and Regent Theatre, Arlington

 Friday, January 12 - Sunday, January 15, 2018

 $6-9 per film

-The 14th annual festival offers nearly four full days of some of the world’s best films, in English or their native language with subtitles, many being screened in the US or on the East Coast for the first time.
+The 14th annual festival offers nearly four full days of some of the world’s best films.
+In English or their native language with subtitles, many are being screened in the U.S. or on the East Coast for the first time.
 This year’s festival, Where Books Come Alive, features films based mostly on children’s books.

 Combine art exploration with community service to honor the legacy of Dr. Martin Luther King, Jr. Work alongside artists in the Studio, sort seeds in the Greenhouse Classroom, and create an object for someone special in the Living Room.
 You can also just explore the museum's gardens and galleries, take a guided tour, and enjoy live music for free.

 Families enjoy an afternoon of guided hikes, refreshments, and a toasty fire at this Trustees of Reservations property.
 Bring your own snowshoes, cross-country skis, or sleds for an outdoor adventure.
 There will also be guided adventures through the reservation.